Groundfloor Review: Is It Legit?

 How Do I Get Started With Groundfloor?

-After your bank account information is verified (Plaid uses multi-level security), you can transfer funds to your Groundfloor account.
-It takes a few days for the transfer to go through, but once it does, you can start investing.
+After your bank account information is verified (Plaid uses multi-level security), you can transfer funds to your Groundfloor account, starting at minimum of $100 (although most investors start with $1000).
+It can take a few days for the transfer to go through, depending on which options you choose to link your bank, but once it does, your funds are at work.

 How Does Groundfloor Work?